 The bulk of kcgi's CGI handling lies in khttp_parse(3), which fully parses the HTTP request.
 Application developers must invoke this function before all others.
-For FastCGI, it's split between khttp_fcgi_init(3), which initialises context; and khttp_fcgi_parse(3), which receives new parsed requests.
-In either case, requests must be freed by an khttp_free(3).
+For FastCGI, this function is split between khttp_fcgi_init(3), which initialises context; and khttp_fcgi_parse(3), which receives new parsed requests.
+In either case, requests must be freed by khttp_free(3).

 All functions isolate the parsing and validation of untrusted network data within a sandboxed child process.
 Sandboxes limit the environment available to a process, so exploitable errors in the parsing process (or validation with third-party libraries) cannot touch the system environment.
 This parsed data is returned to the parent process over a socket.
 In the following, the HTTP parser and input validator manage a single HTTP request, while connection delegator accepts new HTTP requests and passes them along.

 This method of sandboxing the untrusted parsing process follows OpenSSH, and requires special handling for each operating system: